Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Multiple Inheritance

-In multiple inheritance a class (derived or child class) inherits properties and behaviors from multiple (more than one) other class (the base or parent class).
+In multiple inheritance a class (derived or child class) inherits properties and behaviors from multiple (more than one) other classes (the base or parent class).

-In simple words, when a dervied class have multiple base class it is called single inheritance.
+In simple words, when a dervied class have multiple base classes it is called Multiple inheritance.

 C++ supports both single and multiple inheritance, based on that C++ supports following inheritance